Drops in flows, increase in temps on Big Hole River prompt alert

 - Consider taking a break from fishing during hot weather and find other ways to enjoy the Montana outdoors.

-To view the Drought Management Plan or current river conditions, click here: https://bhwc.org/river-conditions.
+To view the Drought Management Plan or current river conditions, check out https://bhwc.org/river-conditions.
 To join BHWC’s email list or weekly water supply text message list, contact BHWC at info@bhwc.org.